 The Best of Both Worlds

-power to shop and buy elsewhere, although they must do so within certain parameters.
+Furthermore, the services unit can draw from both internal and external resources, including joint ventures and outsourcing.
+Unlike users of centralized services, shared-services customers have the power to shop and buy elsewhere, although they must do so within certain parameters.
 Most companies declare a moratorium on outsourcing for a year or two to allow their internal service units to come up to speed.
 At the end of that time, business units that believe their needs could be better served by outsourcing generally undergo a high-level review by a management board.
 The decision to permit outsourcing is complex because it can dilute economies of scale.
 However, many companies have selectively outsourced services to benefit overall corporate economics beyond the specialized needs of the business units.

 Where to Locate Services: A Case Example

 Where should the shared-services organization be situated?
 It depends on the type of service being provided.

 Most companies bring transactional services together in a central location or in a few geographical centers, using information technology to leverage costs.
 Proximity eases documentation, cost control, and maintenance of consistent standards.
 Consolidation encourages business unit managers to view service professionals as “shared” resources rather than “owned.”
 It also reinforces service staff identification with the company as a whole.
 However, providers of expertise-based services often benefit from being located close to the business units.
 This dual location approach helps the exchange of information and joint problem solving.

 For instance, mature transaction-based services — such as data centers and networks that have standard service definitions and levels, are highly automated, are scale sensitive, and can easily be provisioned remotely — are centralized and managed globally.
 Services that require regional expertise, such as applications that have unique regional requirements and may have area-specific labor issues, are managed and deployed at the regional level.
 Services that require personal interaction, such as end-user support, are deployed locally.
 Finally, IT strategy and planning activities that require intimate knowledge of the business strategy are dedicated to the business units.
 As service level requirements change and new services emerge, Mobil shifts the deployment of the staff based on the most effective cost- and service-level relationship that can be achieved.

 The Pitfalls of Not Differentiating between Types of Services

 Many companies mistakenly create shared-services entities without distinguishing between types of services.
 For example, one company pulled all financial, human resources, IT, customer service, and purchasing functions from its business units, consolidated them, standardized their activities, and initially reduced costs by 30 percent.
 But dissatisfaction quickly set in as the resulting services proved to be excessively standardized.
 Training programs were too generic, financial reports failed to capture the drivers of business unit economics, labor relations experts missed the nuances of individual situations, and customer service representatives couldn’t master the issues for multiple product ranges.
-Even worse, activities were con108 strategy+business Reader

-solidated at locations far from the businesses, which slowed both service provision and problem resolution.
+Even worse, activities were consolidated at locations far from the businesses, which slowed both service provision and problem resolution.

 Business units began to re-create “shadow” units to provide themselves with the tailored services that they required.
 Costs crept up to levels higher than before, and the shared-services unit had to be dismantled.